 We kicked off our summer vacation to Ohio with a fabulous day at Kings Island theme park.
 Roller coaster fans know the park and its historic coasters, “The Beast” and “The Racer.”
 For our adventure loving family, there was absolutely no better way to start our summer!

-About Kings Island Theme Park
+About Kings Island Theme Park in Ohio

 Before our vacation, I was surprised that many of my friends in the south had never heard of Kings Island.
 So, allow me to introduce one of my favorite theme parks.